exasol/transformers-extension/doc/changes/unreleased.md

 ## Documentation

 * #204: Split the user_guide into multiple files
-* #253, #341, #342: Fixed links and improveed parameter description in user guide
+* #253, #341, #342: Fixed links and improved parameter description in user guide

 ## Refactorings